 Advice for Guild Members on Coronavirus (COVID-19) Outbreak

-The UK Government has updated the safe working guidelines for close contact services which is available on the UK.GOV website at https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/close-contact-services.
+The UK Government’s safe working guidelines for close contact services is available on the UK.GOV website at https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/close-contact-services.

-No treatments are to be provided on the face until government advice changes.
+Until further notice, no treatments are to be provided on the face.
 Examples of such services would include the following, though this list is not exhaustive:

 - face waxing, sugaring or threading services

 - advanced facial technical (electrical or mechanical)

 - eyelash treatments

 - intricate detailing, outlining or shaving of beards